Bridget Steel-Jessop: Mapping memories in stitch

 Today, Bridget uses textiles to create unique maps that involve the deep exploration of memories, geographical information and historical research, all integrated with stitch and applique into the richly textured roads, rivers and fields.

-In this interview, Bridget shares her techniques for dealing with frustration and doubt, describes her constant quest for self-improvement… and her joy at ripping up her husband’s “loathsome” non-iron work shirts for her art – but only once he had retired!
+Bridget told us about her constant quest for self-improvement… and her joy at ripping up her husband’s ‘loathsome’ non-iron work shirts for her art – but only once he had retired!

 Art as sanctuary

-From here I completed a two-year art foundation course covering Ceramics, Photography, Printmaking, Fine Art, Life Drawing, Textiles, 3D Design and Graphics.
+From there I completed a two-year art foundation course covering ceramics, photography, printmaking, fine art, life drawing, textiles, 3D design and graphics.
 It was an incredible experience.
-For the first time, I enjoyed and saw the point in, learning.
+For the first time I enjoyed – and saw the point in – learning.